Transloadit

 log 127.0.0.1 local1 notice

-As you can see 127.0.0.1 is where it will try to find a syslog server to log to.
-On Unbuntu Lucid the default syslog daemon is rsyslogd, so let's make it accept HAProxy log entries.
+As you can see, 127.0.0.1 is where it will try to find a syslog server to log to.
+On Ubuntu Lucid, the default syslog daemon is rsyslogd, so let's make that one accept HAProxy log entries.

-Most google hits I found on logging with HAProxy told me to change the /etc/default/rsyslog file, but that's completely ignored with the new upstart system.
-And even if you make it adhere the defaults file (yep, I tried), it will make rsyslogd go down in compatibility mode.
-Which is not only a shame, but also unnecessary as it turns out.
+The majority of Google results that cover logging with HAProxy told me to change the /etc/default/rsyslog file, but that file is now completely ignored under the new upstart system.
+Moreover, even if you make HAProxy adhere to the default file (yep, I tried), it will force rsyslogd into compatibility mode.
+That is not only a shame, but also unnecessary as it turns out.

 $ModLoad imudp